MCAS Miramar Air Show 2026: America’s Largest Military Airshow

 Heritage and Legacy Aircraft

-The Marines and sailors staffing static displays aren’t hired narrators; they’re the crews who maintain and operate these aircraft.
-Their knowledge comes from experience, and conversations often reveal insights unavailable through official channels.
+The Marines and sailors staffing the static displays are not hired narrators reading from a script.
+They are the people who maintain and operate these aircraft.
+Their knowledge comes from hands-on experience, and the conversations you can have with them reveal insights you will not find in any press release or official briefing.
+Ask questions.
+They love talking about their machines.

 F-22 Raptor pilot waving to spectators at MCAS Miramar airshow